digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

 Your data must be on a URL the public can access.
-We take the latest data from there every day.
+We collect the latest data from there every day.

 You must link to that URL from a webpage about the data.
 This needs to be on your official planning authority website, usually ending in gov.uk.